-23. Remove the front propeller shaft from the transmission output yoke; then slide the engine/transmission out the left side lifting the transmission to tilt the engine sufficiently forward for the top of the engine to clear the upper frame tubes.
+- 23. Remove the front propeller shaft from the transmission output yoke; then slide the engine/transmission out the left side lifting the transmission to tilt the engine sufficiently forward for the top of the engine to clear the upper frame tubes. - 24.
+Attach a suitable lift and lift the engine free of the frame.